awnonbhowmik/NYC_MV_Collisions_Crashes/README.md

 This repository contains data on motor vehicle collisions in New York City (sourced from [Data.gov](https://catalog.data.gov/dataset/motor-vehicle-collisions-crashes).), focused on information such as crash dates, times, and details on injuries and fatalities among pedestrians, cyclists, and motorists.
 This project leverages Exploratory Data Analysis (EDA) to reveal patterns in collisions and applies predictive analytics to forecast high-risk periods and factors contributing to injuries and fatalities.

+## Project Overview
+This project involves using a Negative Binomial Model and LSTM neural network to predict counts of injuries and fatalities.
+It includes data preprocessing, model building, evaluation, and visualization.

 ## Dataset Overview

 The dataset includes various features, such as: